What is New Student Orientation?

 Transfer Students

-Transfer students coming from community colleges often face a unique set of challenges when entering a new school.
+Transfer students, as incoming students from community colleges, often face a unique set of challenges when entering a new school.

 Unlike returning students, transfer learners must attend orientation because it eases the transition from community college to university.